The Complete Setup Guide for the Sony a1

 Vertical Battery Grip

-If you have big hands or simply prefer having extended battery life, picking up a vertical battery grip for the a1 is highly recommended.
-While there are cheaper 3rd party options, I prefer to stick with the Sony brand when it comes to battery and control focused accessories.
-The Sony VG-C4EM will work on the a1 just as it does with the a7R IV, a9 II and a7S III, matching the new button layout and design of the newer Sony bodies.
-The grip makes it easy to shoot move from horizontal to vertical orientations while also allowing you to load two z100 batteries into the grip at one time.
+If you have big hands or prefer extended battery life, picking up a vertical battery grip for the a1 is highly recommended.
+While there are cheaper 3rd party options, I like to stick with the Sony brand regarding battery and control-focused accessories.
+The Sony VG-C4EM will work on the a1 just as it does with the a7R IV, a9 II, and a7S III, matching the new button layout and design of the newer Sony bodies.
+The grip makes it easy to shoot and move from horizontal to vertical orientations while allowing you to load two z100 batteries into the grip simultaneously.
 When you use Sony’s larger telephoto lenses, the battery grip will also help balance out the weight a bit more, making it more comfortable to hold these larger setups for longer periods of time.

 L-Bracket